Polymer/old-docs-site/articles/webview.md

 ## Getting started

 Before you start, develop a standalone web app first.
 Leave out the fancy WebView stuff until the end.
-The Android Emulator can be painfully slow to run and is extremely clunky for debugging web apps.
+The Android Emulator is painfully slow to test because you cannot enable the emulator's [hardware acceleration](http://developer.android.com/tools/devices/emulator.html#acceleration) for WebView apps.
 It's much faster to iterate using your normal workflow.
 Once the sharp edges are ironed out, dive into WebView-fying and uploading it to Google Play.

 <p layout horizontal center-justified>
   <a href="#">